 Although some music critics still wonder if Stanley and Simmons should continue the specific Kiss persona and presentation with two other musicians, Frehley and Criss, the fact is that Eric Carr before his early death and later Eric Singer and Tommy Thayer would probably never have built such strong personal fan bases without the benefit of performing in the familiar KISS costumes.

 And Kiss put on a larger performance than most bands, so it needs additional experienced musicians.
-Paul and Gene have placed their stamp of approval on Eric and Tommy to carry on the traditions of Kiss, which have afforded those two musicians the opportunity to be actively involved in such an iconic band in some way.
-The shows still provide enough sing-a-long material from Stanley and Simmons-fronted songs like Rock and Roll All Nite and Beth that the fans can happily belt out “I want to rock and roll all night and party every day” to their hearts content.
+Paul and Gene have placed their stamp of approval on Eric and Tommy to carry on the traditions of Kiss, which have allowed those two musicians to be actively involved in such an iconic band in some way.
+The shows still provide enough sing-a-long material from Stanley and Simmons-fronted songs like Rock and Roll All Nite and Beth that the fans can happily belt out “I want to rock and roll all night and party every day” to their heart's content.

 For the fan base that conceived the idea of going to watch the original band in makeup for one last time, the End of the Road Tour may lack many members from the Kiss camp.
 But two originals, Gene Simmons and Paul Stanley, are still breathing fire and spitting blood to do what they created Kiss to represent: flash, spectacle, and fist-pounding rock anthems live on stage.
 It’s up to them to surround themselves with bandmates like Eric Singer and Tommy Thayer, who experienced the Kiss frenzy like the fans for years.
 And now they assist Simmons & Stanley in telling the Kiss saga for the closing international arena spectacle.